kopyl/mouset/README.md

 I was not able to run [cliclick](https://github.com/BlueM/cliclick) on macOS 15.x (neither it was able to be installed via `brew`, nor the binary from Releases on GitHub worked – I've been geetting `Killed: 9` error right after running it, so decided to write my own tool.
 I guess the `Killed: 9` error was appearing due to unsigned binary (developer account required).
 My binary is signed, so you will be easily able to run it.

+I needed some CLI tool for moving my mouse because i wanted to make a tool for automating the process of creating screenshots for my macOS application.
+I'm writing the screenshot making automation in AppleScript and it does not natively suppport the mouse movement.
+To achieve the mouse movement with AppleScript you can run some external shell script (which is why I made this binary).

 ### How to run it:
 1. Download the binary from the latest release
 2. Convenience-wise i recommend you to put the binary to `/usr/local/bin/` on your macOS, so you don't need to write the full path to this tool each time you run it.
 You can do it like this: `sudo cp /path/to/downloaded/mouset /usr/local/bin/`